tifrueh/conjugator/README.md

 - Select which verb types and which tenses you want to be asked about

-- Optionally display the infinitive in German to also study translations

 - Get feedback on the correctness of your answers without showing solutions

 - Compare your answer to the solutions